 Available for DownloadDOWNLOAD REPORT

-- While high-efficiency crossflow fine-filtration (CFF) is a uniquely effective solution for reducing fouling, only about 15% of all the US commercial buildings use CFF systems in their cooling towers.
+- While high-efficiency cross-flow microsand filtration (CMF) is a uniquely effective solution for reducing fouling, according to research by Eneref Institute only about 15% of all US commercial buildings use CMF systems in their cooling towers.

-- In the United States, Legionnaires’ disease is fairly common and serious—one of the top three causes of non- epidemic, community-acquired pneumonia.
-It is estimated that over 25,000 cases of the illness occur each year, causing more than 4,000 deaths.
-Only preventive measures, such as more effective water filtration, can end the Legionella outbreaks.
+- In the United States, Legionnaires’ disease is fairly common and serious—one of the top three causes of non-epidemic, community-acquired pneumonia.
+According to US Dept of Labor, OSHA estimates that over 25,000 cases of the illness occur each year, causing more than 4,000 deaths.
+Only preventive measures, such as more effective water filtration, can minimize the potential for Legionella outbreaks.